Reichemann/mysticalStore/README.md

 # mysticalStore

-My continuation of Java mastering.
+<h2>Description:</h2>

-A store with the ability to select a product, add to the basket and see the final price.
+<h5>My continuation of Java mastering.
+A store with the ability to select a product, add to the basket and see the final price.</h5>